Skip to main content

 A Look at the Standout Prop Firms Using TradingView

-• Goat Funded Trader: This firm not only features in TradingView-focused articles but also does the homework for you—they publish a detailed list of other futures prop firms that use TradingView.
+• Goat Funded Trader: This firm appears in TradingView-focused articles consistently.
+They even publish a list of other futures prop firms that work with TradingView.
+I haven't tested them personally, but their documentation on integration is more thorough than most.

-• Rebels Funding: Gaining traction in 2025 lists, Rebels Funding is building a reputation for quicker withdrawals and offering more flexible trading structures for its users.
+• Rebels Funding: Gaining traction in 2025 lists with a reputation for faster withdrawals and flexible trading structures.
+If payout speed matters to you, this one is worth a look.

-• My Funded Futures: Frequently cited for how well it aligns with TradingView, this firm is especially attractive for futures traders because of its clear, straightforward path from a demo account to live trading.
+• My Funded Futures: Frequently cited for how well it pairs with TradingView.
+Attractive for futures traders because of a clear path from demo to live trading.
+I'd recommend this one if ES futures are your main market.

-• Other Key Players: You'll also consistently see names like Elite Trader Funding, OneUp Trader, and Earn2Trade listed in specialized articles about futures prop firms that integrate with TradingView.
+• Other Key Players: You'll also see Elite Trader Funding, OneUp Trader, and Earn2Trade listed in articles about futures prop firms with TradingView integration.

-Beyond these individual firms, it's become a standard feature.
-Many aggregator sites and comparison pages point out that incorporating TradingView directly into their challenge and funding frameworks is now common practice for prop firms.
-This really underscores how essential the platform has become.
-Even major articles hosted on TradingView itself, which showcase the top prop firms overall, reinforce that the platform is central to the prop trading conversation, even when the discussion extends beyond just integration features.
+Beyond individual firms, it's become standard.
+Aggregator sites and comparison pages now note that incorporating TradingView into challenge and funding frameworks is common practice.
+Even major articles on TradingView itself, which rank top prop firms, reinforce that the platform is central to the conversation.

 How TradingView is Integrated into Trading Platforms